 See, the intellectual belief in the existence of something—something that is not seen.

-V2 For by it the elders obtained a good report.
-3 Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear.
+Hebrews 11:2-3 For by it the elders obtained a good testimony.
+By faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which are visible.

-In other words verse 3 is saying that God is "the Mover and Shaker."
+In other words, verse 3 is saying that God is the Mover and Shaker.
 It is He who formed and shaped each period of time, each aion.
 It is He who prepares the events.
 It is He who prepares the personalities within those periods of time.
-It's just like President Bush read there today: "There is an Angel in the whirlwind."
+It is just like President Bush read there today: "There is an Angel in the whirlwind."
 It is that Angel [God] in the whirlwind who is really in control of what is going on, and He is moving and shaking things toward His end.

 Faith is that aspect through which we recognize God as the Creator of life and the Author of the Bible.
 We did not see one single event that is recorded in the Bible, but if we are going to have our faith perfected and go on to salvation, we must be convicted that those things recorded are realities, and that they surely occurred.
 This provides the foundation for what we need in the way of faith in life.
 We can combine this with that attitude of knowing that God owes us nothing, and that any obedience required is simply doing our duty.
 It is not earning us things.
 We do not put God in our debt.

-Let's go back to Hebrews 1, and we'll see how Paul opened the book of Hebrews, pointing to this very principle that's in verse 3 of Chapter 11.
+Let us go back to Hebrews 1, and we will see how Paul opened the book of Hebrews, pointing to this very principle that is in verse 3 of chapter 11.

-Hebrews 1:1 God, who at sundry times and in different manners spake in time past unto the fathers by the prophets, 2 Has in these last days spoken unto us by His Son, whom he has appointed heir of all things, by whom also he made the worlds; 3 Who being the brightness of his glory, and the express image of his person, and upholding all things [including human history] by the word of His power, when he had by himself purged our sins, sat down on the right hand of the Majesty on high.
+Hebrews 1:1-3 God, who at various times and in various ways spake in time past to the fathers by the prophets, has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; who being the brightness of His glory and the express image of His person, and upholding all things [including human history] by the word of His power, when He had by Himself purged our sins, sat down on the right hand of the Majesty on high.

 Hebrews 11:6 tells us very clearly that without faith in these kinds of things it is impossible to please God.
 This particular point requires a lot of meditation and effort in thinking, that salvation is not a matter of merely acceptance of something, as this world's Christianity proclaims.
 "Oh, accept Jesus Christ and you will be saved."
 It sounds so easy, but that mere acceptance will not produce the kind of faith that is necessary to produce eternal values within us and allow us to have the right relationship with God.

 Their faith is "acceptance."
-They accept that God exists, but that's as far as it goes.
-So if we get that far we're at least up to the demons in terms of faith.
+They accept that God exists, but that is as far as it goes.
+So if we get that far, we are at least up to the demons in terms of faith.
 Are the demons going to be saved with that faith?
 Not on your life!
-You see, we won't either.
+You see, we will not either.
 We have to go beyond that, because God wants faith to be perfected because that will give us the motivation and sustaining power to keep going and building the relationship.

 This is extremely important because whatever value that we place on the object of our faith will determine how we will be affected by it.
 This is far more than intellectual recognition of the fact of God's existence.

-Let's turn to I Peter 3:7.
+Let us turn to I Peter 3.
 This is talking about husband/wife relationships.

-I Peter 3:7 Likewise, you husbands dwell with them according to knowledge, giving honour unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life: that your prayers be not hindered.
+I Peter 3:7 Husbands, likewise, dwell with them with understanding, giving honor to the wife, as to the weaker vessel, and as being heirs together of the grace of life, that your prayers may not be hindered.

-Turn now to I Peter 1:18-19.
-We're going to see the word used here.
+Turn now to I Peter 1.
+We are going to see the word used here.

-I Peter 1:18 Forasmuch as you know that you were not redeemed with corruptible things as silver and gold from your vain conduct received by tradition from your fathers; 19 But with the precious blood of Christ, as of a lamb without blemish and without spot.
+I Peter 1:18-19 knowing that you were not redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers, but with the precious blood of Christ, as of a lamb without blemish and without spot.

 That word there translated "precious" is exactly the same word that is translated "honor" in I Peter 3:7.
 I do that just to show you what the word means.
 It is placing a value upon the other within a relationship.

 Now what if I gave both the one dollar bill and the twenty dollar bill to you, and then you lost both of them in the house somewhere?
 Which one would you work hardest at finding?
 Would you not look for the one that you valued the most?
 "Oh, I like the one dollar bill because George's picture is on there!"
 No!
-You would like the twenty dollar bill because it has more greater real value than the one dollar bill.
-That's what we're dealing with here.
+You would like the twenty dollar bill because it has more, greater real value than the one dollar bill.
+That is what we are dealing with here.

 Things that we consider, things that we evaluate as being precious, motivate us to do everything in our power to please what it is that we hold to be precious.
 We are much more earnest about that which we hold to be of greater value.
 You see, the value that we place on something affects our emotions, our feelings.

-We're going to go back to Matthew 13:44-46 where we have an example here.
+We are going to go back to Matthew 13 where we have an example here.

-Matthew 13:44 Again, the kingdom of heaven is like unto treasure hid in a field, the which where a man has found, he hides, and for joy thereof goes and sells all that he has, and buys that field.
+Matthew 13:44-46 Again, the kingdom of heaven is like treasure hidden in a field, which a man has found and hid, and for joy over it goes and sells all that he has and buys that field.
 [Notice the word "treasure."]
-45 Again, the kingdom of heaven is like unto a merchant man seeking goodly pearls: 46 Who, when he had found one pearl of great price, went and sold all that he had, and bought it.
+Again, the kingdom of heaven is like a merchant seeking beautiful pearls, who, when he had found one pearl of great price, went and sold all that he had and bought it.

-Matthew 6:19 Lay not up for yourselves treasures upon earth, where moth and rust do corrupt, and where thieves break through and steal.
+Matthew 6:19 Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal.

 Treasure is that which we hold to be valuable.
 We honor it.
 It is precious to us.

-V20 But lay up for yourselves treasures in heaven, where neither moth nor rust does corrupt, and where thieves do not break through nor steal: 21 For where your treasure is, there will your heart be also.
+Matthew 6:20-21 But lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
+For where your treasure is, there will your heart be also.

 And there it is.
 Our heart is going to follow that which we hold to be precious, and it will dictate to us our choices and the use of our time.
 It will dictate to us our conduct, and we will take care of that which we hold to be precious.
 You see, we have a choice.
 What kind of a value do we place upon the relationship with God?
 Nobody can decide that for you, but it is one of those qualities that is necessary for the completion of faith, because it will be a major motivation toward what we do with our time and the making of choices.

 Life is very much like the gathering of wealth, and the choices for what to go for is what confronts us day in and day out.
-Let's look at a good example of the Apostle Paul in I Corinthians 9.
+Let us look at a good example of the apostle Paul in I Corinthians 9.

 That man was driven by his faith.
-He said, "Woe unto me!
+He said, "Woe is me!
 I have to do it!"
-It was like if he didn't do it, he would blow into a million pieces.
-You can tell that he was a man convicted of the reality of God, and the reality of God's word, and the reality of his calling and what he needed to do.
+It was like if he did not do it, he would blow into a million pieces.
+You can tell that he was a man convicted of the reality of God, and the reality of God's Word, and the reality of his calling and what he needed to do.
 What he needed to do was to preach to the world primarily.

-John 2:17 And his disciples remembered that it was written, The zeal of your house has eaten me up [has consumed Him].
+John 2:17 Then His disciples remembered that it was written, "Zeal for Your house has eaten Me up [has consumed Him]."